LavanyaParamasivan/LavanyaParamasivan/README.md

 Experienced front-end developer with eight years of expertise creating user-centric web interfaces.
 Proficient in HTML5, CSS3, SCSS, Bootstrap, JavaScript, and modern frameworks like React and Angular.
 </p>

-- 📝 I try to solve leetcode problems regularly
+- 📝 I try to solve leetcode problems regularly.
-- 💬 Ask me about JavaScript, React, Angular
+- 💬 Ask me about JavaScript, React, Angular.
-- 📄 Know about my experiences on LinkedIn [www.linkedin.com/in/plavanya](www.linkedin.com/in/plavanya)
+- 📄 More about my experiences on LinkedIn [www.linkedin.com/in/plavanya](www.linkedin.com/in/plavanya)

 <h3 align="left"> Languages and Tools: </h3>
 <p align="left">